Teacher Burnout: When the System Becomes Too Much

 None of these tasks are unimportant.
 But the sheer number of processes can quietly push the work of teaching toward unsustainable complexity.

+It is not that teachers lack dedication or resilience.
 It is that the structure of the system itself has expanded.

 The Myth of the Ever-Resilient Teacher

-A sustainable education system must recognise these limits rather than quietly stretching them further each year.
+Human beings have limits.
+Attention, emotional energy, and decision-making capacity are not infinite resources.
+Sustainable education systems recognise these limits rather than quietly stretching them further each year.

 When Teaching Becomes Too Noisy

+Many teachers describe a subtle shift in the nature of their work.
 Teaching once centred primarily on the classroom itself: relationships, explanations, curiosity, and the gradual unfolding of understanding.

 Today the profession can sometimes feel noisier.